Philly Folk Choir: Vocal Polyphony from Around the World

 Program Description:

 In this choir, we will learn and sing a variety of folk songs from all over the world, often featuring material from America and Eastern Europe.
 You will get to enjoy singing in a vibrant and supportive group, melding your own unique voice with the ensemble in 2, 3, and 4-part harmony.
 We will work on developing sustainable vocal production, delivering “authentic” performance in timbre and ornament, and having a wonderfully fun time together making beautiful music.
-The program features special guest teachers deeply steeped in the music of different folk singing traditions, who will visit and offer us master classes.
-If you have any questions, please email phillyfolkchoir@gmail.com.
-Registration for Spring season starts in January.
+Singing together is the best!
+There are several special guest teachers, all deeply steeped in different folk singing traditions, who will visit our weekly rehearsals and offer us master classes in areas of their expertise.

 The mission of Philly Folk Choir is to create a safe, fun, and productive environment for people to learn to sing in a variety of folk music styles from all over the world.
 We seek to honor and respect the folk music, tradition-bearers, and each other in our singing, learning, and working together.
-We aim to learn and support local folk musicians in Philadelphia and expose people here to folk music traditions with which they are not yet familiar.
+We aim to learn from and support folk singers, and to expose people here in Philadelphia to folk music traditions with which they are not yet familiar.

 Logistical Information: